aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 Sadly, rearranging academic incentives and careers is not a matter of shifting resources from one place to another and it goes way beyond what a short article can cover.

 Starting my own company was a way of precluding myself from an academic career.
-I was in a special place, and the decision came at virtually zero cost.
-I was not pursuing an academic career after my PhD and I knew I wanted to pursue an entrepreneurial journey, if possible.
+I was in a special place and the decision came at virtually zero cost.
+I was not interested in an academic career after my PhD and I knew I wanted to pursue an entrepreneurial journey, if possible.
 I was privileged enough to have access to a coach to helped me explore my ambitions and we laid out some alternative paths together.
 For most, the story will be extremely different.

-I have seen many attempts at creating a spinout that simply collapses once the person in charge is offered yet another academic position.
+**I have seen many attempts at creating a spinout that simply collapses once the person in charge is offered yet another academic position**.
 ## How to use time
 Having access to time does not guarantee its smart use.
 Especially for young scientists, the role of the supervisor has a large impact on the choices that each one makes.
 From papers that were not finished, to experiments that are not complete.

 The first wise step is to set an **independent path**.

 Professors may *think* they are good at everything.
 Sadly, I have seen them derailing companies just because they were not humble enough to acknowledge their limitations.
-Coupled with the influence they have on mentees that can't stand up against them.
+Coupled with the influence they have on mentees who can't stand up against them.

-The second step is to **focus on the knowledge gaps**.
+The second step is to **focus on knowledge gaps**.

 Other entrepreneurs in the network can provide an immense value to those starting up.
 However, most incubators fail at securing long term commitment.
 Instead of focusing on setting up workshop after workshop on topics that can easily be found online, they could foster mindful discussions and mentoring sessions.